PMF-Monk/ReadMe.md/README.md

    * The Agent provides an interactive chat-based user interface to the user.
    * The Agent maintains context on the user’s goals and previous interactions over the course of a single session.
    * The Agent is trained and pre-prompted to act as an expert on the topic of Product Market Fit.
-   * The Agent is providing support and guidance to a user who is searching for product market fit for a specific opportunity.
+   * The Agent provides support and guidance to a user who is searching for product market fit for a specific opportunity.
-   * The User will proactively ask the Agent questions to support the user in learning more about the topic of product market fit and more importantly, how to apply this knowledge to their current opportunity.
+   * The Agent will respond to user questions to support the user in learning more about the topic of product market fit and more importantly, how to apply this knowledge to their current PMF Search Journey.
-   * The Agent will respond in the role of an expert guiding the user on their product market fit search journey.
    * The Agent will maintain a working memory and context for all user interactions including questions and answers for a given session.
-   * The working memory (Context) will be used to reduce the likelihood of AI hallucinations and to improve the accuracy of customized responses from the Agent.
+   * The working memory will be used to reduce the likelihood of AI hallucinations and to improve the accuracy of customized responses from the Agent.
 2. **v2.0 [NEXT] - Fast Follow Release [FF-DOC-v2.0] - Fast Follow Document Interaction**
    * **Adds the ability for users to upload documents and for the Agent to generate docs**
    * Users will be able to upload or link to structured data, media, and other resources